uzochi-dimkpa/final-project-app-dev/README.md

 To use the website on the remote server:

-1. Click on the <a href='https://dimkpatm-budgeting-api.onrender.com/'>backend</a> link
+1. Click on the <a href='https://dimkpatm-budgeting-api.onrender.com/'>backend link</a>
-2. Wait until you see the following on your browser page: `"Server is good to go!"`
+2. Wait until you see the following on your browser page:

+        "Server is good to go!"

-3. Click on the <a href='https://dimkpatm-budgeting.onrender.com/'>frontend</a> link
+3. Click on the <a href='https://dimkpatm-budgeting.onrender.com/'>frontend link</a>
 4. Use the app!